Frequently Asked Questions

 After the Festival, will I get my submission back?

 No. We are not able to return submissions.
-Please do not send your only or master copy.

 Can I invite my family to the screening and awards ceremony?